 What You Need to Know About Horse Ulcers

-Gastric ulcers in horses are very common.
+In fact, gastric ulcers in horses are fairly common.

 Causes of Horse Ulcers

-Common causes of horse ulcers are:
+Some common causes of horse ulcers are:

 - Fasting – Horses are grazers, their bodies designed to frequent small meals.
 When eating frequently, the stomach is rarely empty.
 If horses do not eat frequently, acid builds up and ulcers may develop.